 Applicants with GPAs between 2.50* and 2.74 can qualify for admission to a credential program by earning a passing score on one of the qualifying examinations listed below.
 A passing score will fulfill both the admission and the major grade point average requirements.
-Applicants may not enroll in any 500 level course until successful completion of an entrance examination:
+Applicants may not enroll in any 500 level course other than those listed in #3 above until successful completion of an entrance examination:

 Graduate Record Examination (GRE): any two of the three GRE scores (Verbal, Quantitative or Analytical Writing) may be used to meet credential program admissions standard.
-The minimum acceptable score for the Verbal 150, Quantitative 141, and Analytic Writing is 4.5.
+The minimum acceptable score for the Verbal is 150, Quantitative is 141 and the Analytic Writing is 4.5.